Slowly Rotating and Tidal Deformation of Nonlocal Modified Tolman VII Star: The Mass Model

 Given the absolute value in the expression, it is necessary to decompose it into the interior and exterior regions and integrated with appropriate intervals.
 With the MTVII model presented in \eqref{rhomod}, gives

 and

+where $\tilde{\rho}_{\textrm{int}}$ and $\tilde{\rho}_{\textrm{ext}}$ are the interior and exterior nonlocal density.
+Important to note that the quantity $\tilde{\rho}_{\textrm{ext}}$ is not located outside of the star.
+Instead, it corresponds to the smearing surface.
 The modified nonlocal density profile is characterized by the star-radius parameter $ R, $~(due to nonlocal smearing effect, this is smaller than the actual radius of the star) nonlocal parameter $ \beta $ and the energy density value at the center.
 The mass can be written as

 and

 Note that the exponential tail of the mass function $m_{\textrm{ext}}(r)$ in the exterior of the star signifies the smearing of the star surface.
 Numerical analysis of this model demonstrates that incorporating nonlocality parameter $ \beta $ leads to the existence of the extension region in both density and mass profile due to nonlocal smearing effect~\cite{Jayawiguna:2023vvw}.
 To obtain the actual star radius is to set our input into \eqref{rhoint}-\eqref{massext} and the radius ($ R_{N} $) can be determined when the density approaches very small cutoff value,~$ 10^{-7}~{\rm km}^{-2}$.
 The compactness is then given by $ \mathcal{C}=M_{N}/R_{N}. $ The second-order differential equation $ \nu(r) $ in \eqref{nueq} can be solved under the boundary condition in Eqn.~\eqref{conditions} with $ \Sigma_{0}=R_{N}$.
 The nonlocal pressure then can be determined using the Tolman-Oppenheimer-Volkoff (TOV) equation simultaneously.